Inspired by the carrot dumplings at NYC's Buddakan restaurant, these veggie-filled Carrot Dumplings are as delicious as they are adorable!

-I’m definitely one of those people who tries to recreate delicious things I try in restaurants.
-Sometimes I’m lucky enough to find a recipe to imitate, but other times I have to really just use my imagination.
-This was one of those times.
-You may recall the delicious birthday celebration I had this past spring at Buddakan in NYC.
-One of the dishes I really wanted to recreate were the carrot dumplings.
+I'm definitely one of those people who tries to recreate delicious things I try in restaurants.
+One of the dishes I really wanted to recreate were the carrot dumplings from Buddakan in NYC.

-Not only do they feature a bright orange carrot-infused dumpling wrapper, and carrot in the filling (along with shiitake mushrooms and corn), but they were shaped like carrots!!
+Not only do they feature a bright orange carrot-infused dumpling wrapper, and carrot in the filling (along with shiitake mushrooms and corn), but they're shaped like carrots!
 With little scallion carrot tops to boot!
-Seriously, how cute… Almost too cute to eat.
+They're almost too cute to eat.
 Almost.

 Shaping them took a little brainstorming.
 I knew that if I cut circles I could shape them into cones and thus into carrot shapes, but I needed to figure out exactly what size to cut them to yield the correct size dumplings with the proper shape (not too wide).

 After a little trial and error, I resulted in the perfect technique.
-The mass of dough would be divided into 8 circles which would each be cut into 4 wedges and formed into cones/”carrots.”
-It was a bit time consuming (as making dumplings totally from scratch can be), but it was absolutely worth the effort to yield these fantastic Buddakan-like results!
+The mass of dough would be divided into 8 circles which would each be cut into 4 wedges and formed into cones/"carrots."
+It was a bit time consuming, but was absolutely worth the effort to yield these fantastic Buddakan-like results!

 - 4 large dried shiitake mushrooms

 - 2 tablespoons light soy sauce